ExcelGeek's Freedom Account Spreadsheet

 Does it work on Macs?

-Yes, as long as you have Excel 2004 for Mac (or earlier).
-Beginning with Version 5, the Freedom Account spreadsheet is fully compatible with Mac OS X and Excel 2004.
+Yes, as long as you have Excel 2004 for Mac (or earlier), or Excel 2001 for Mac.
+Beginning with Version 5, the Freedom Account spreadsheet is fully compatible with Mac OS X and Excel 2004, as well as Excel 2011.

-Please note, however, that the Freedom Account spreadsheet will not run in Numbers, nor will it run on Macs with any version of Excel later than Excel 2004.
+Please note, however, that the Freedom Account spreadsheet will not run in Numbers, nor will it run on Macs with Excel 2008.

 Does it work on Macs with Excel 2008?

-Unfortunately, no. Excel 2008 for Mac no longer runs VBA code, which the Freedom Account requires to operate.
-The FA spreadsheet will run only on Macs with Excel 2004 or earlier installed.
+Unfortunately, no. Excel 2008 for Mac does not run VBA code, which the Freedom Account requires.
+The FA spreadsheet will run only on Macs with Excel 2004 or earlier, or Excel 2011.

 How do I get the macros to run?